 The testimony of the town crier of Ayvalik as told by his son.

-In 1922, I was saved because my father had a good knowledge of the Turkish language and was on good terms with the Turks.
-He was a town crier, a 'delali' as it was called back then.
+In 1922, I was saved because my father had a good grasp of the Turkish language and he was on good terms with the Turks.
+He was a town crier, a delali as he was known back then.

 He was informed that everything was being destroyed and everyone would perish if we didn't hurry.
-In order to frighten him, they jokingly told him that the Turks had bad intentions.
-He came out the same evening after dark and sent the word out loud in order to alert people to leave.
-He went around the village twice and then hid himself.
+To frighten him, they jokingly told him that the Turks had bad intentions.
+He came out that same evening after dark and shouted out aloud telling them to leave.
+He circled the village twice then hid.
 The following day, the Turks were looking for him.
-They wanted to cut him into pieces.
-As people started descending to the sea coast, they were encircling the crowd.
-But we dressed him in rags and he pretended to be blind.
+They wanted to cut him up into pieces.
+As people descending to the sea coast, they were searching for him in the crowd but we dressed him up in rags and he pretended to be blind.
 He was obese, a large man.
-Everyone knew him, but now he was being held by his two daughters, one on either side.
-He was stumbling, and I was following them holding things in my arms.
-The security wasn't that strict at the time, so we entered through a nearby alleyway.
+Everyone knew him, but he was now being held by his two daughters, one on either side.
+He was stumbling and I was following them holding things in my arms.
+The security wasn't that strict at the time so we entered through a nearby alleyway.
 The women starting crying, so the guard allowed them through and we went directly to the port.
 Once inside, we wrapped him in a mat and the women sat on top of him until the boat set sail.
 It took us to Mytilene.

 That was 1922, but what about 1914?
-Let's remember that expulsion too.
-It was at the time that the Germans were advising the Turks – that dishonourable lot – to destroy us in order to erase us as a nation.
+Let's remember that persecution too.
+It was at the time that the Germans were advising the Turks – that dishonorable lot – to destroy us in order to erase us as an ethnic group.
 Let us also remember the German occupation during the second World War.
 We always find them in front of us.
 What if their people were being persecuted?
 How would they feel?

 In 1914 war was declared and things at Ayvalik were immediately turned upside down.
 Many people fled to Greece.
-The Turks immediately blocked the sea transit routes and didn't let anyone leave.
+The Turks immediately blocked the sea transit routes and did not let anyone leave.
 We were blockaded for a year.
-But then they ordered everyone to evacuate all of Ayvalı.
-They put us together with another 200 families in four-wheeled ox-drawn open carriages without us knowing where they were taking us.
+But then they ordered everyone to evacuate Ayvalı.
+They put us with another 200 families into four-wheeled ox-drawn carts without us knowing where they were taking us.
 We walked all day and when the sun was about to set, they stopped the carts and got us off in order to rest and feed the oxen.
 I forgot to mention that we took with us whatever we could lift with our hands and some bread.
-Those who had that little bit of bread sat to eat it, while those who had nothing went begging for some.
+Those who had that little bit of bread sat down to eat it, while those who had nothing went begging for some.
 Two hours later they got us moving again.
 We walked for 5-6 hours until we reached a place called Valanidia.
-There, we stayed outdoors on the carts, while others rested on the ground.
+There, we stayed outdoors on the carts while others rested on the ground.
 During the night we were attacked by Turks.
 They wanted to take all our girls.
-But the policemen that escorted us resisted them along with all of us; young and old, and they didn't take anyone.
+But the gendarmes escorting us resisted them along with all of us; young and old, and so they didn't take anyone.
 We didn't sleep all night.
 When the day dawned we took to the road again.
 We walked all day.
 And in the evening, as we passed through some winding roads we encountered some unruly Turks, but they didn't hurt us.
-But we were afraid because we not only had girls with us but also many pregnant women, and others who were close to giving birth.
+But we were afraid because we not only had girls with us but also many pregnant women and others who were close to giving birth.
 As dusk arrived we reached an inn at Brousali.
-We stayed there one night, and the next day we took up again and we walked for two days without food and water before arriving at Balu Kiseri [Balikesir].
+We stayed there one night and the next day we took off again and we walked for two days without food and water before arriving at Balu Kiseri [Balikesir].
 There, they didn't allow us to stay at all.
 They immediately took us to the train station and put us on trains and we were taken to Sousourlou [Susurluk].
-They put us in ox carts again and we took to the roads and in three days we reached Tas Kiouprou [Tas Kopru] which is a large stone bridge.
+They put us in ox-carts again and we took to the roads and in three days we reached Tas Kiouprou [Tas Kopru] which is a large stone bridge.
 There they left us in the fields without giving us anything to eat or drink.
 All of us dived in to the large prickly weeds and we peeled and ate them.
 We spent several days there eating prickles.
 From there they brought new ox carts.
 They loaded us on and took us to a small village called Loumpat which is near lake Apollonias.

 They made us get off there and then put us in boats and passed us over to the opposite shore.
 There we rested a bit until they found carts.
 We loaded our few clothes, the old men, old women and babies and then we took off again.
 The youth walked at the rear of the carts and in two days we arrived at Bursa.
-There, they took us to stay in some shacks.
+There, they took us to some shacks to stay.
 They gave us a mix of white and red corn and just after we ate it, due to fatigue and exhaustion we were passing blood and 16 people died.
-We left behind our first dead there.
+We left behind our first dead person here.

 We stayed there for 10 days.
-For food they gave us corn flour and a bit of German soup but we were afraid so we didn't it.
-We went out begging at all the Greek houses who gave us food, while later the Metropolis offered us some rations, so we passed by as best we could.
-They then took us out again to send us into the interior of Turkey.
-Most of us were walking for days with only a few carts for our clothes and the elderly.
+For food they gave us corn flour and a bit of German soup but we were afraid so we didn't eat it.
+We went out begging to all the Greek houses who gave us food, while later the Diocese offered us some rations so we passed by as best we could.
+Then they took us out again to send us into the interior of Turkey.
+Most of us were walking for days with only a few carts for our clothes and for the elderly.
 We passed through various villages including Timpos and Kuyu Neser, and with much toil and hunger we reached Yenişehir.
-We thought we would stay there for a little to eat and rest, but as soon as the Turks and the Turkish women and their children saw us, they began chasing us with sticks and stones while shouting, "Infidels, go away!"
-Finally they took us to some hostels and they gave us some bread to eat but no food.
+We thought we would stay there for a little to eat and rest but as soon as the Turks and the Turkish women and their children saw us, they began chasing us with sticks and stones while shouting, "Infidels, go away!"
+Finally they took us to some hostels and gave us some bread to eat but no food.